AMMAN, Jordan — Forces battling the Islamic State (IS) in Syria seem to be putting a lot of effort into thwarting each other's strategies.

 Why was the Syrian regime afraid of the maneuvers, which have taken place in Jordan for seven consecutive years now?
 Timing is key, military analysts and politicians told Al-Monitor, as the military presence escalates in the Syrian desert.

 Amer Sabaileh, a senior political security analyst at Amman-based NAMA Strategic Intelligence Solutions, told Al-Monitor, “The Eager Lions maneuver was different this time, since it coincided with the agreement between Turkey, Iran and Russia during the Astana-4 conference [on May 3 in Kazakhstan] to establish four de-escalation zones, and the nearing settlement of the battle with IS in Raqqa and Mosul.”

 Jordanian military expert and retired pilot Mamoun Abu Nowar told Al-Monitor, “The Eager Lion exercises are routine, preset practices, but the Syrian regime was afraid upon seeing the Jordanian, British and American troops.
-The regime seeks to reach the Iraqi borders near al-Qaim and Deir ez-Zor through its operation in the Syrian desert and was scared the troops would attack it and obstruct this strategic plan that has become much needed.”
+The regime seeks to reach the Iraqi borders near al-Qaem and Deir ez-Zor through its operation in the Syrian desert and was scared the troops would attack it and obstruct this strategic plan that has become much needed.”

-Abu Nowar said he expects the "Arab NATO" forces — discussed during the May 21 summit between US President Donald Trump and Arab states in Riyadh — to take control of al-Qaim and Deir ez-Zor (in addition to controlling al-Tanf) in a bid to halt the Iranian threat and establish safe zones in the Syrian territories adjacent to Jordan.
+Abu Nowar said he expects the "Arab NATO" forces — discussed during the May 21 summit between US President Donald Trump and Arab states in Riyadh — to take control of al-Qaem and Deir ez-Zor (in addition to controlling al-Tanf) in a bid to halt the Iranian threat and establish safe zones in the Syrian territories adjacent to Jordan.